aryapauskar/11th-cs-project/README.md

 8. The program reads the height in centimeters and then converts the height to feet and inches.
 9. Write a program that takes the number of terms and calculates the sum of the first N natural numbers.
 10. Program to Print Numbers in a Range Without using Loops
+11. Program to Print the Natural Numbers Summation Pattern

 ## How to Use 🛠️